 You can expect to be treated with courtesy, respect and fairness at all times.
 We expect that you will also treat our staff dealing with your complaint with the same courtesy, respect and fairness

 We will not tolerate threatening, abusive or unreasonable behaviour by any complainant.
-Such situations are rare, however, should they happen, we will cease communication with the complainant immediately in accordance with our Vexatious Complaints, Unreasonable and Abusive Behaviour Policy (see pages 12-16 of our Complaints Policy), and will inform the appropriate authorities as necessary.
+Such situations are rare, however, should they happen, we will cease communication with the complainant immediately in accordance with our unacceptable and unreasonable behaviour policy.

 How to make a complaint